f-oni/greenwood-library-website/README.md

 ![image](https://github.com/user-attachments/assets/63291188-112d-40ff-96a6-f7c82c6cc0e0)

-The commited changes to the main branch was pushed to the remote repository on GitHub using git push origin
+The commited changes to the main branch was pushed to the remote repository on GitHub using **git push origin**.

 ![image](https://github.com/user-attachments/assets/62a5024e-becd-4a6a-92b9-5d69b74ffc9c)

-## The Main Branch

 ![image](https://github.com/user-attachments/assets/695a9c7c-a99d-4fb4-8457-51df62cb26a9)

 ## Morgan's Branch

-Morgan's Branch created
-A branch named add-book-reviews was created for Morgan usibg git checkout -b to switch to the branch
+A branch named add-book-reviews was created for Morgan using **git checkout -b add-book-review** to switch to the branch

 ![image](https://github.com/user-attachments/assets/bebcbf44-c6d8-41a8-b63e-d49a11e5db32)

-A new file was added to the directory
+A new file named book_reviews.html was added to the directory

 ![image](https://github.com/user-attachments/assets/f4be00de-5428-4909-92f6-88854e1473a9)

 Morgan's branch updated.
-The changes were staged and commited to the branch with
+The changes to the add-book-reviews branch were staged and commited to the branch with
 - git status
 - git add
 - git commit